Skip to main content

 This programme is a blended learning experience comprising five full days of face-to-face learning in central London, two online drop-in clinics, and access to a personal mentor.

-Delivered by experienced NHS OD practitioners, this programme blends theory with practical application and offers a nationally recognised CMI Level 3 Certificate.
+Delivered by experienced NHS OD practitioners, this programme blends theory with practical application.

 The content has been directly shaped by survey feedback from more than 600 NHS staff, meaning the topics, structure and style reflect the real challenges and development needs of those working in OD today.